Labour movement of Singapore: History

+Major strikes

 1955 Hock Lee bus riots

 Workers from the Hock Lee Amalgamated Bus Company started a strike on 23 April 1955 to protest against poor working conditions, long working hours and low wages.
 The protesters which include some Chinese students blocked buses from leaving the depots, crippling the city's entire transport system.
 The protests further escalated into a major riot on 12 May 1955, which later came to be known as “Black Thursday”.

 Some 2,000 students and strikers were involved in the riots, which the police tried to break up with water cannons and tear gas.
 The crowd retaliated to the police actions by stoning policemen and buses.
 In total, two police officers, a student and an American press correspondent were killed in the riot while many others sustained serious injuries.

+1955 Singapore Traction Company (STC) strike

+This 142-day strike paralysed the public bus system.
+While the grievances were over low pay, the British ownership of the STC fuelled the anticolonial sentiments of the workers.

+1960 Singapore Glass Factory strike

+On 28 August 1960, 600 employees of Singapore Glass Manufacturers Co Ltd went on a strike that lasted 73 days due to disagreements between Singapore Glass Manufacturers and its employees.

+1980 Singapore Airline Pilots' Association industrial action

+In October 1980, Singapore Airlines' (SIA) flight crews began a work-to-rule which was organised by executive council of the Singapore Airline Pilots' Association (SIAPA) after disputes with SIA over a series of claims.
+The industrial action was ruled illegal for allegedly failing to ballot members to start the industrial action.
+With the Ministry of Labour and the NTUC failing to bring a stop to the industrial action, Prime Minister Lee Kuan Yew intervened in the industrial action with the result of fifteen ex-co members were charged and convicted.
+SIAPA was deregistered with a new union being created to replace SIAPA.

 1986 Hydril strike

 On 2 January 1986, 61 workers from American oilfield equipment company Hydril voted to strike and picketed outside their factory.
 The two-day strike, which was sanctioned by then Secretary General of the NTUC, Ong Teng Cheong, was over the alleged victimisation and dismissal of six union members and officials.
 The strike resulted in an agreement to reinstate Abdul Rahman, who was the treasurer of the Hydril branch union, as well as compensate each of the five others who were dismissed the year before.